 This is a super easy game to play.
-To start, have the child roll a dice.
+To start, have the child roll a die.
 The number that the die lands on is the number that the child will focus on first.
 Have the child say the number, write the numerical symbol, the number word, and then place the correct number of counters on the space.
-When this is complete, remove the dry erase marker and the counters and start again.
+When this is complete, wipe the mat, remove the counters and start again.

 This can be done using addition.
-Roll the dice two dices, use counters to find the answer, write the answer number and number word.
+Roll two dice, use counters to find the answer, write the answer number and number word.
 The same can be done with subtraction.

 Instead of rolling a die to get your number, hide plastic/wooden numbers in an ocean themed sensory bin.
 Kids find a number, pull it out, and complete the mat.